-In addition to these state laws, sexual orientation discrimination is prohibited under Executive Order 13087 of 1998; the U.S. Equal Employment Opportunity Commission (EOCC); and Title VII of the Civil Rights Act of 1964.
+In addition to these state laws, Executive Order 13087 of 1998 also prohibits orientation discrimination, the U.S. Equal Employment Opportunity Commission (EOCC) prohibits this discrimination, and Title VII of the Civil Rights Act of 1964 prohibits discrimination.

 Contact The New York City Sexual Orientation Discrimination Attorneys Today

-No matter your race, sex, gender identity, sexuality, or age, you are legally entitled to a safe work environment with equal opportunities and rights.
+No matter your race, sex, gender identity, sexuality, or age, you are legally entitled to a safe work environment.
+This includes having equal opportunities and rights within that environment.
 But when your employer discriminates against you because of your sexual orientation, you deserve justice.
 Let us elevate your voice.